Department: DSGN School of Architecture & Environment

-The School of Architecture and Environment is part of the College of Design at the University of Oregon, an Association of American Universities member and tier-one research institution in the Pacific Northwest that is ranked “highest research activity” by the Carnegie Classification of Institutions of Higher Education.
-The School of Architecture and Environment offers doctoral degree programs in architecture and landscape architecture, graduate degrees in historic preservation, fully accredited graduate and undergraduate professional degrees in architecture, interior architecture, and landscape architecture, and concurrent graduate degree programs.
+The School of Architecture & Environment is part of the College of Design at the University of Oregon, an Association of American Universities member and tier-one research institution in the Pacific Northwest that is ranked “highest research activity” by the Carnegie Classification of Institutions of Higher Education.
+The School of Architecture & Environment offers doctoral degree programs in architecture and landscape architecture, graduate degrees in historic preservation, fully accredited graduate and undergraduate professional degrees in architecture, interior architecture, and landscape architecture, and concurrent graduate degree programs.

-The School of Architecture and Environment main campus and the architecture, landscape architecture, and interior architecture departments are in Eugene, Oregon.
+The School of Architecture & Environment main campus and the architecture, landscape architecture, and interior architecture departments are in Eugene, Oregon.
 The Historic Preservation Program and the Department of Architecture Portland Program are located in the White Stag Blocks in Portland, Oregon.
 Both Portland and Eugene are socially-progressive, bike-friendly, and family-friendly cities with ambitious goals for carbon emissions reduction and for community wellbeing.
 The University of Oregon has an active Native American Student Union centered at the Many Nations Longhouse.
 The Black Student Task Force has recently broken ground on a new Black Cultural Center.
 The new Kalapuya Ilihi Residence Hall at the University of Oregon houses academic communities in Art + Design, Media and Social Action, Native American and Indigenous Studies, and Social Activism.
 The School of Architecture and Environment is housed in the College of Design alongside the School of Art + Design and the School of Planning, Public Policy and Management.
 For more information on the school and programs, please visit: https://archenvironment.uoregon.edu

 Land Acknowledgement: The University of Oregon is located within the traditional homelands of the Southern Kalapuya.
 Following the Willamette Valley Treaty of 1855, Kalapuya people were forcibly removed to the Coast Reservation in Western Oregon.
 Today, descendants are citizens of the Confederated Tribes of Grand Ronde Community of Oregon and the Confederated Tribes of the Siletz Indians of Oregon.

-The School of Architecture and Environment at the University of Oregon acknowledges that professional schools of design and design pedagogy in North America have historically disproportionately excluded cultural perspectives outside of European and colonial traditions.
-The School of Architecture and Environment seeks to participate in remedying these exclusions by recruiting visiting faculty who will use teaching, research and/or design to expand understanding of environmental, social, and spatial justice in design, who will engage communities within and outside of the institution in their research and teaching, and whose scholarship is enriched by their lived experience.
+The School of Architecture & Environment at the University of Oregon acknowledges that professional schools of design and design pedagogy in North America have historically disproportionately excluded cultural perspectives outside of European and colonial traditions.
+The School of Architecture & Environment seeks to participate in remedying these exclusions by recruiting visiting faculty who will use teaching, research and/or design to expand understanding of environmental, social, and spatial justice in design, who will engage communities within and outside of the institution in their research and teaching, and whose scholarship is enriched by their lived experience.

 We particularly encourage applications from candidates who are interested in advancing questions in spatial justice at the intersections of gender, race, ethnicity, indigenousness, sexuality, and economic inequality and who will work in a wide and innovative variety of design/research methods at all scales.
 Such methods might include but are not limited to: traditional modes of scholarship, design, design research and creative practice; emerging technologies, media and fabrication; design and design/build; and community engagement, social practice, or critical spatial practice.
-We are particularly interested in candidates who will teach innovative design studios, subject area courses, and seminar courses in any of the following areas: media, design processes, architectural technology, cultural heritage and heritage conservation, inclusive urbanism, feminist spatial practice, design computation, integrated design, habitats/housing, human-centered design, urbanism and/or land use, and materials and methods.
+We are particularly interested in candidates who will teach innovative design studios, subject area courses, and seminar courses in any of the following areas: interior environments, accessibility, media, design processes, architectural technology, cultural heritage and heritage conservation, inclusive urbanism, feminist spatial practice, design computation, integrated design, ecological justice, climate change resilience, habitats/housing, human-centered design, urbanism and/or land use, and materials and methods.